KesMath/.CS_Window_Applications/README.md

 ## SUMMARY
 This _"ShutDown.exe"_ wrapper application creates a _Shutdown.lnk_ (link or pointer file) in a user's startup directory that calls the native _"C:\Windows\System32\shutdown.exe"_ executable every time the host's account is logged into.
 With this cyclical setup, your computer will  turn off every time the infected user account logs in.
+This malware becomes potent in the case where the user does not have ease of access to start their operating system in Safe Mode (i.e. - consider virtual desktops/cloud-based operating systems used by large coporations where access to these lower level controls are restricted.)

 ## COUNTERMEASURES IF INFECTED
 1. Navigate to Windows Safe Mode Configurations